WangYang-bit/EdgeDup/Rebuttal_experiments.md

 **Fig.17** The impact of popularity prediction deviation on the deduplication ratio.

-As the deviation in data popularity predictions increases, deduplication rates of methods that consider data popularity also improve.
-Specifically, MEAN exhibits a more pronounced increase in deduplication rate, while EdgeDup demonstrates a moderate enhancement, though the improvement is not substantial.
+As the deviation in data popularity predictions increases, deduplication ratio of methods that consider data popularity also improve.
+Specifically, MEAN exhibits a more pronounced increase in deduplication ratio, while EdgeDup demonstrates a moderate enhancement, though the improvement is not substantial.
 In contrast, BEDD-O remains unaffected.

 # Section 6: The Impact of Network Density on EdgeDup